jqhoogland/aligning-ai/src/pages/1-foundations/0-logic/index.md

 [^1]: Throughout this book, we'll be sticking to a Bayesian framing.
 See chapter 4.
 In this light, every interaction with reality can be seen as an experiment.

 Logic and probability theory codify what it means to reason.
-As such, they've been the basis of artificial reasoning since day one.
+As such, they've been the basis of artificial intelligence since day one.
+Since that time, the field has shifted its attention more towards probability theory and away from logic.
+Today's state-of-the-art AI systems do not explicitly manipulate sym

  Though modern machine learning has drifted more towards the latter and away from the former, at the very least logic offers a powerful set of tools to help us understand AIs — in particular phenomena like self-reference.
 In the limiting case, one could hope for provably beneficial AIs, to which we will return in later chapters.

 Understanding the unification of the two modes of reasoning is an active area of research, with the aim of establishing an understanding of *reflectve stability*, intelligent machines that can self-modify and need to make decisions about how to do so.[@dremski20XX]